pravirchugh/UpVoice/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Providing a platform for citizens to voice concerns directly to stakeholders of companies, fostering transparency and accountability.
-Join Upvoice for impactful change!
+Join UpVoice for impactful change!

 ### Team Members
 - Pravir Chugh